ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 While this one is pretty simple, many small business owners still don't do it.
 So the next time you are about to sign up for another service or buy another product because it's similar to what you already have – stop yourself and reassess why you're getting it.

-Because this is usually where waste comes in because either
+This is usually where waste comes in because either

-• You didn't properly research all of your options before making a decision OR
+• You didn't properly research all of your options before making a decision, OR

 • The solution doesn't align with your customers' needs OR